SunnyNiu/leave-management/README.md

 Technologies involved are Java,  Servlet, JSTL, JSP,  Oracle, CSS, Bootstrap and HTML.

-I built basic Selenium testing framwork for this project.
+Also built basic Selenium testing framwork for this project.